UFSEC/Clubfinity/README.md

 Now listening on port 8080
 Mongoose default connection open to mongodb://localhost:27017/test
 ```
 The backend should be running at http://localhost:8080

+Whenever you want to develop or run the server, take the following steps:
+- Start MongoDB
+- Start the server with `npm start`.
+You can leave this running, any changes you make to the codebase will restart
+  the server automatically for you.

 #### Setting up the Frontend (Mobile App)
 Your first step would be to make sure you have npm and NodeJS installed on your pc/mac.
 The